tcolar/goed/Readme.md

 Anything else will just be executed (via shell) into a new view.

 Eventually this will allow for custom defined actions based on patterns.

-### UI Usage (Mouse)
-Each "view" in the UI has a "handle" on the top left corner, either `✔ ` or `✗`, depending if the file is clean or dirty.
-The top of the view contains the view title "title bar".
-The left of the view contains the "scroll bar".

-There is no real "drag and drop" because very few terminal support that properly, so it's more of a 2 steps operation "select then drop".

-- **Moving a view**: 1) click the handle of the view you want to move 2) click where you want to move it to, either somewhere on the top "title bar" to create a new column, or on an existing view  "scroll bar" to move the view into that view's column.

-- **Swapping viws** : Double click the "handle" of a view, whichever view was active at the time will swap position with this view.

-- **Closing a view/column** : Click the `✕` button on the view top right.

-- **Opening a new view** : Typically just open an existing file/folder by right clicking it's path.
-To create a new file the simplest is to open a terminal "Ctrl+T" and "open" the file. `o /tmp/test.txt`.

 ### Configuration
 The config file can be edited at ~/.goed/config.toml (The original is under ~/.goed/default/)